BU-Spark/ds-boston-bpda-br-election/SCRUM/Team1_scrum_report_Oct15.md

 - Reviewed the datasets provided by the client
 - Created/Submitted Deliverable 0
 - Implemented a mapping function to standardize the municipality codes and municipality names for all datasets
-- Begun creating scripts to analyze the changes in electorate by location (country of residence of immigrant voters)
+- Began creating scripts to analyze the changes in electorate by location (country of residence of immigrant voters)

 ### What will I be working on next?
 Up next, we will be working on the following:
 - Finishing data cleaning tasks (reconciling education and marital status codes, etc.)
 - Conducting initial analysis on two strategic questions of interest
-    - What is the grographical distribution of the Brazilian immigrant electorate/how has this changed over time
+    - What is the grographical distribution of the Brazilian immigrant electorate/how has this changed over time?
     - (Second Question TBD)
 - Submitting Deliverable 1 by 10/20